techtown-training/docker-bootcamp/README.md

 # docker-bootcamp
 ASPE's 3 day hands-on Docker class, taught by an expert from Techtown Labs.

+The course developer is Agile Brains - ahashmi@agilebrainsconsulting.com

+The course as we currently advertise it- http://techtowntraining.com/courses/docker-containerization-boot-camp

 Current version of instructor materials - https://aspetraining.securevdr.com/d-sc8cdcdcf4e049f19

 Current version of student materials - https://aspetraining.securevdr.com/d-s067907d64bc4cec8

-The course as we currently advertise it- http://techtowntraining.com/courses/docker-containerization-boot-camp

 Here are the prerequisites we send to students enrolled in the class: http://aspetraining.com/files/Course-Requirements/Docker.pdf